Stubborn Fat Areas: Where is Most Stubborn

 The most common cause of stubborn thigh fat is a lack of exercise and poor diet choices.

+Suppose you want to lose weight in this area.
 In that case, it’s important to increase your daily activity level and eat fewer calories than you burn each day (a process known as a calorie deficit).

-This will help speed up weight loss by burning more calories than usual, and it will also help prevent muscle loss when you’re trying so hard not to gain any back!
+This will help speed up weight loss by burning more calories than usual, and it will also help prevent muscle loss when you’re trying so hard not to gain any back.

 Another way to reduce stubborn thigh fat is by doing exercises explicitly targeting this area.

-Squats are one example: they work out both legs at once and target large muscle groups like quads, hamstrings, and glutes, all while helping burn extra calories along the way!
+Squats are one example: they work out both legs at once and target large muscle groups like quads, hamstrings, and glutes, all while helping burn extra calories along the way.

 How to Lose the Stubborn Fat